Haworthia decipiens var. xiphiophylla (Baker) M.B.Bayer

 Haworthia arachnoidea var. xiphiophylla, Haworthia flavida, Haworthia jansenvillensis var. flavida, Haworthia longiaristata, Haworthia setata var. xiphiophylla, Haworthia stiemiei, Haworthia xiphiophylla

 This variety is native to South Africa (around Uitenhage and Coega, Western Cape).

 Haworthia decipiens var. xiphiophylla, formerly known as Haworthia arachnoidea var. xiphiophylla or Haworthia xiphiophylla, is a small succulent that forms rosettes of yellowish-green leaves with prominent bristles on the margins and without translucent areas.
-The rosettes grow up to 4 inches (10 cm) in diameter, solitary, or producing offsets to form small clusters.
-Flowers are white with greenish-brown venation and appear in summer on slender stems.
+The rosettes grow up to 4 inches (10 cm) in diameter, solitary or produce offsets to form small clusters.
+Flowers are white with greenish-brown venation and appear on slender stems in summer.

 How to Grow and Care for Haworthia decipiens var. xiphiophylla

 Light: Although some species can grow in full sun, most Haworthias are adapted to thrive in partial shade.
 Place the potted H. decipiens var. xiphiophylla in a bright area with some protection from the hottest rays of the day.

 Soil: All Haworthias do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
 Use a commercial succulent potting mix or make your own.

 Hardiness: Haworthias like warmer temperatures in the summer but cool in the winter.
 However, they do not like being too cold.
 H. decipiens var. xiphiophylla can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.